civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 The latest update we have received from the data center management:

-The process to prepare the UPS room for re-powering the facility after the fire suppression has been continuing through the night, but continues.
+The process to prepare the UPS room for re-powering the facility after the fire suppression has been on-going through the night, but continues.
 This is expected to take at least another 3 hours.

 Once complete, local regulations require the approval of the fire marshal to begin the next stage in powering up the data center.